open-education-hub/operating-systems/content/chapters/io/lab/content/io-internals.md

 So buffering brings a **98%** improvement for reading and a **99.8%** improvement for writing!
 This is massive!
 Yes, this is an extreme example, but it goes a long way to show how powerful I/O buffering can be.
-Now the question is "Can YOU do better?"
+Now, the question is, "Can YOU do better?"

 <!-- markdownlint-enable MD104 -->